k4kpk/k4kpk.github.io/sota-guides/Grassy Ridge Bald (W4C_EM-001).md

 #### Trail Guide

 * **Duration**: 2.4 miles, 1:40 up and 1:20 down (actual times in 2018, first summit of the day)
+* **Water**: On a cool, overcast day, 2 pints of fluid was plenty.
+Need more for hot sun.
 * **Navigation**
     * Follow the AT east from parking at the state line
-    * Cross 2 peaks before you get there
+    * Cross 2 peaks before you get there.
+They aren't really distinct on the way out, but on the way back, they're a challenge t o to climb.
     * At about 2 miles, the trail forks and the AT bears left and downhill and the trail to Grassy Ridge Bald bears right and uphill to the summit.
+It gets markedly steeper just past this fork.
 * **Trailhead altitude**: 5510 @ 36.1064, -82.1104
 * **Summit altitude**: 6180 @ 36.0998, -82.0804

 #### Summit Guide

+* Much of the top is grassy, with watermelon-sized lumps hidden in the grass.
+Avoid setting up surrounded by the lumps.
+It is exhausting to set up in, because you're constantly going up and down and trying not to fall when you walk in the lumpy grass.
+Campsites with flattened grass and no 'melons':
+  * Camp1: 36.1007,-82.08056
+  * Camp2 (best): 36.10002,-82.08046
+  * Camp3 (2nd best): 36.09964,-82.08010
+  * Camp4: 36.10057,-82.08037
+* Consider activating short of the absolute top, still within the activation zone.
+Coming up the trail (or going down the trail), the GPS-measured edge of the activation zone is 36.10263,-82.08098.
+Consider climbing a few feet more for 'insurance', and set up your antenna.
+Get off the trail, or you'll be bothered by hikers who want you to talk while you're on the air.
 * Hang antenna from tree: Few trees on top.
 Some off-summit in the activation zone.
 * Space to guy mast: yes
 * Cell coverage: 2018: ATT no, APRS excellent.
 2015: ATT yes, VZn intermittent, ATT had data service